Start seeing your outdoor space as an ecosystem rather than a garden

 Traditional methods of control for slugs and snails are snail pellets and beer traps.

-We’ve noticed that using sugar cane mulch attracts slugs and snails into the garden.
+I’ve noticed that using sugar cane mulch attracts slugs and snails into the garden.
 This is because the sugar cane is full of sugar and yeasts, and these are the very same things that attract the slugs and snails to beer traps.
 The sugars and yeasts also attract the snails and slugs from the mulch into your patch.
+See this post for more information on mulch.

 Aphids